NiklasTiede/NiklasTiede/README.md

 <h3 align="center">Hey there! <img src="assets/pikachu1.gif" width="50px"> </h3>

 My name is Niklas and I am a chemist who really enjoys to dive into code.
-There are still so many projects to discover, so much stuff to build.
-What a time to be alive :wink:
+I discovered the world of coding just recently and now I'm, as you might be, swinging the virtual hammer on the never-ending quest for building things.
+I'm grateful for you guys work and this terrific community!
+Work, work! :hammer:

 - :pencil2:  Visit my blog [the coding lab](https://the-coding-lab.com/) if you're  interested in cheminformatics